Video summary

 Here is a second context.

-Belgium's soccer team has been eliminated by France at the World Cup.
+Belgium's soccer team has been eliminated from the World Cup by France.

 It was a real blow for the Belgians, who had already set their sights on the World Cup final.